 You can use the logging system to obtain meaningful and helpful Logi Report logging information conveniently.
 This topic describes how you can configure the logging system on the Server Console and using other methods.

-Logi Report provides a robust, flexible, and configurable logging system that bases on log4j version 2.17.0.
+Logi Report provides a robust, flexible, and configurable logging system based on log4j 2.17.1.

 See the significant benefits of the Logi Report logging system: